 - Chaikin Oscillator

 On Balance Volume (OBV)

-On Balance Volume is one of the most common volume indicators.
+On Balance Volume is one of the most common indicators measuring volume.
 It is based on a cumulative total volume and matches price with volume.
 OBV was created by Joe Granville in 1963.
 The technique is pretty simple: if today’s closing price of cryptocurrency or any other currency is higher than yesterday’s, then today’s trading volume is added to the previous OBV value (OBV = previous OBV + today’s trading volume).
 If today’s closing price is lower, then trading volume is subtracted from the previous OBV (OBV = previous OBV – today’s trading volume).
 OBV can either confirm the trend by moving along with the price or indicate a possible reversal if it runs in the opposite to price direction.

 Accumulation/Distribution Line (ADL)

 Accumulation/Distribution also takes accumulated volume into account as OBV does.
 To calculate the A/D’s value you should know the Money Flow Volume first.
 The formula is: Money Flow Volume = ((Close – Low) – (High – Close)) / (High – Low) * trading volume of the period.
 Then, to calculate the current A/D, current Money Flow Volume must be added to the previous A/D.